-This limited-edition burnout package provides a beautiful Leaders In Heels self-coaching journal and a voucher for a free Burnout And Planning webinar, along with the contents of a standard Nourish Box.
+This limited-edition burnout package provides a beautiful Leaders In Heels self-coaching journal, along with the contents of a standard Nourish Box.
 This lovely gift box embodies hope, support, and a little bit of pampering.
 It’s the perfect gift for someone you’re concerned may be burnt-out, and more meaningful than a simple bunch for flowers or box of chocolates.

 A portion of the profits from your purchase will also help to fund more free Recharge Packages, helping those in need.